begolu2/rktik-thesis/02_conceptual.md

 Groups in online social networks communicate their identity through the contents they publish and markers in the group’s online representation (group name, picture, color scheme).
 Rktik furthers this concept by communicating not just a movement's identity but also its *agency*.
 The sense that a movement can think and act is established through 1) terminology in the user interface that suggests a shared mind and 2) features that let members use this shared mind to act collectively.

-Language used in the context of movements implies that members have a shared mind: A movement's space for internal discussion is called *Mindspace* and users place contents in movements by *creating thoughts* in the Mindspace.
-This terminology implies that members control a shared mental space, which they can use to exchange thoughts.
+Language used in the context of movements implies that members have a shared mind: A movement's space for internal discussion is called *Mindspace* and users place contents in it by *creating thoughts*.
+This terminology implies that members control a shared mental space that they use to exchange thoughts.
 This notion is even stronger in private movements, where only members can read thoughts in the Mindspace.

 A movement’s agency is implied in the functionality of the movement blog.
-Its contents are not dictated by a designated member of the movement, but selected collectively by voting on thoughts in the movement.
-The movement members make decisions collectively, which are then attributed to the movement as a whole.
-Please see section Section [Movement Agency] for possibilities for further development of the concept of movement agency.
+Its contents are not decided on by a designated member of the movement, but selected collectively by voting in the Mindspace.
+The movement members make decisions collectively that are then attributed to the movement as a whole.
+See Section [Movement Agency] for possibilities of further development of the concept of movement agency.

 ### Movements

-Movements allow groups of users with a shared interest to exchange their thoughts about it.
-Any user may create new movements by specifying a name and optional mission statement.
-A movement may also be created with the *private* option, which will hide contents of the movement Mindspace from non-members and only allow users with an invitation code to join the movement as a member.
-These invitation codes may be created by any movement member.
+Movements let groups of users exchange their thoughts about a shared interest.
+Any user may create new movements by specifying a name optional mission statement and whether the movement should be private (see Section [Private Movements] below).

-Users can access a movement by visiting its blog or Mindspace, the latter of which includes the movement’s chat room.
-Members can post thoughts to the movement Mindspace by using the *create thought* interface or posting to the movement chat.
+Users access a movement by visiting either its blog or the Mindspace, which also includes a chat room.
+Members can post thoughts to the Mindspace by using the inline *create thought* interface or posting to the movement chat.
 Mindspace contents are sorted by their hotness value (see Section [Distributing Attention: Voting and Hotness]).

 #### Promoting Content

 Movements automatically repost thoughts on their blog once they have reached a certain number of votes.
-A progress bar, displayed alongside each thought in the Mindspace, indicates how many more votes are required for promotion.
+The number of missing votes for promotion is indicated by a progress bar, displayed alongside each thought in the Mindspace.
 This threshold value depends on the number of group members.
-Please see Section [Movement] for details on the implementation of the threshold function.
+Please see Section [Movement] for details on its implementation.

 Movements are similar to Facebook Groups, Reddit’s Subreddit feature and Email newsgroups.
-All of them distinguish between private and public groups as Rktik does; however, they do not provide group members with the ability of democratically deciding to publish content publicly.
+All of them distinguish between private and public groups as Rktik does; however, they do not allow group members to collectively decide on publishing content or to attribute authorship to the group’s collective identity.

 #### Private Movements